mwelss-fhg/license-manager/docs/index.rst

   - Api to Register ML models with License Usage Manager
   - Api to Verify entitlement with License Usage Manager
   - Api to Support Portal back end
+  - Api to fetch all the available SwidTags with License Usage Manager

 .. toctree::
        :maxdepth: 2